ElektraInitiative/PermaplanT/doc/guidelines/ui.md

 ## Gender

-Use plural to avoid gender, avoid he/she.
+Use plural to avoid gendered nouns, avoid he/she.

 ## Raster

 We raster per pixel, which should represent 1cm in reality.
-Geometric operations that produce results not in that raster, should be rounded.
+Geometric operations that produce results not in that raster, should be rounded to the nearest whole value.
-In the state or in the backend only integer values should be used.
+Only integer values should be used to store distances in frontend-state or in the backend.

 ## Key bindings